ai-cfia/fertiscan-frontend/README.md

 # harvester-prototype
-This repository is for the frontend of the project react
+This repository is for the prototyping of the project Harvester.